Back to Main Menu

 We have been calling this Russula elaeodes, but that species is probably the same as R. pseudoolivascens and R. clavipes, which turns out to be something different.
 Our species matches a pretty unanimous consensus of what the European R. favrei is, found with conifers.
 Here it might prefer hemlock and spruce.
 Its colour scheme is usually brown with an especially dark brown center.
 It has little stem flushing just like R. viridofusca.
 Perhaps it can have purple tones like R. ‘xerampelina’ so it also may not be easy to distinguish.

 Russula sp.
 Woo 58 (cf olivacea)

 This is not a shrimp Russula, but it shares some features.
 It’s large and has a pink flushed stem with fairly dark yellow spores.
 But this is an especially dense Russula (so some say it is one of the best edibles but others caution about possible poisonings), with a somewhat velvety purple and/or green cap that has a very interesting texture when fresh.
-It does not brown as much as the shrimp Russula and does not smell of shrimp.
-FeSO4 will not turn it green.
-It turns out we do not have the real R. olivacea here, but it sure looks like it.
+It does not smell of shrimp.
+It does not usually brown as much as the shrimp Russula and FeSO4 will not usually turn it green, but both of those are variable features as I have found one collection that browned significantly and did turn green in FeSO4.
+It turns out we do not have the real R. olivacea here, but a sister species.
 It will need a new name.
 It is usually found with conifers like Doug fir, hemlock and spruce.